unfundedscience/bcash/README.md

 Bcash is undergoing development and testing and is in alpha stage.
 Bcash is a fork of [bcoin][bcoin] and has the same RPC API.

+This branch is strictly for testing the Upcomming / Last Testnet Schnorr Activation at Unix Timestamp: 1557630000

 ## Uses

 - Full Node